Our Gifts Are Not Just Here For Us!

 Our gifts are not just here for us, so here are a few reasons to Share instead of Shadow your Gifts.
 I adapted from my friend Kaye Lean Ramos’ work on this subject.

 Now the interesting question is: How do other people benefit from YOUR gifts or talents?

-Our gifts or talents are ours, but they are not just there for us.
-They are to be shared with others.
-Just imagine the world if nobody shared a talent.
+Our gifts or talents may belong to us, but they are not just there for us.
+Our gifts and talents are given to us to share with others.
+Just imagine the world if nobody shared what they do best.
 What a gloomy world it would be!

 There’s a reason there is little sense of delight when we only serve ourselves.
 Sharing our talents with other people creates greater fulfillment — this a win-win situation.
-We get to practice our talent, and people on the other end benefit from what we share.
+We get to practice our skill, and people on the other end, benefit from what we share.

 Kaye Ramos says her friend Annie “is one of the most generous people I know.
 Not because she gives money away all the time, but because she unselfishly shares her talents.
 Annie does not desire recognition.
 She receives joy by using her natural abilities.

 I met her in a crocheting group.
 Her hands are very fast in looping yarns around.
 In a matter of a few hours, she can finish a prayer shawl for older people in nursing homes.
 Residents love these shawls because they feel like a warm hug.
 They love the idea that someone devoted time to creating something for them.
 Annie uses her talents without leaving her own house, yet, other people benefit.”